New York Jets wide receiver Corey Davis announces he's stepping away from football | TSN

 “I've been searching my heart for what to do,” Davis wrote on his Instagram page.
 “And I feel that stepping away from the game is the best path for me at this time.”

-Davis did not use the word “retirement” in his statement, but he said his family factored into his decision.
+Davis did not use the word “retirement” in his statement, but he was placed by the Jets on the reserve/retired list — meaning New York retains his rights through this season, the final year of his contract.

 “I have more blessings than I could have ever imagined,” Davis wrote.
 “I have an amazing family, a beautiful wife and two healthy children that I look forward to spending more time with.”